remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 |------------|-------|
 | generator_v05 | Load previous model, transfer learning from best previous model model.load_weights("20201209_1247_Epoch05Modelv11ValidLoss0_013.h5") |

-However, reaching better training and lesser loss did not fix this curve driving issue.
+However, reaching better training and lesser loss did not fix this curve driving issue or inserted more driving out of the road.

 I then decided to add more data by driving full laps, collect data, and use it to train the model.